4d/docs/website/translated_docs/es/FormObjects/properties_Animation.md

 | -------------------- | -------------- | ---------------- |
 | loopBackToFirstFrame | booleano       | true, false      |

-#### Objects Supported
+#### Objetos soportados

 [Botón Imagen](pictureButton_overview.md)

 ---
-## Switch back when released
+## Retorna cuando se libera

-Displays the first picture all the time except when the user clicks the button.
-Displays the second picture until the mouse button is released.
+Muestra la primera imagen todo el tiempo, excepto cuando el usuario hace clic en el botón.
+Muestra la segunda imagen hasta que se suelta el botón del ratón.
 This mode allows you to create an action button with a different picture for each state (idle and clicked).
 You can use this mode to create a 3D effect or display any picture that depicts the action of the button.

 #### Gramática JSON